Thinking of Taking a Loch Ness Cruise Shore Excursion from Invergordon Cruise Port?

 To board the boat you must have a token.
 Your tour guide will distribute these once he/she has collected them from the ticket office.
 Some guides give them out in the coach park and some on the pier itself.

-It’s a small yellow token that the boat use for a headcount.
+It’s a small yellow token that the boat uses for a headcount.

-If the cruise is going to be busy the crew might preboard by taking the tokens and asking guests to wait on the lower loading area.
+If the cruise is going to be busy the crew might preboard by taking the tokens and asking guests to wait in the lower loading area.

 If you have walking aids then you might find it easier to board from the front of the ship.
 Just ask the crew or your tour guide who will be happy to assist.